thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 # Introduction

-PSA Endorsements comprise reference values, cryptographic key material and certification status information that a Verifier needs in order to appraise attestation Evidence produced by a PSA device {{PSA-TOKEN}}.
-This memo defines such PSA Endorsements as a profile of the CoRIM data model [TBD-CoRIM-ref].
+PSA Endorsements include reference values, cryptographic key material and certification status information that a Verifier needs in order to appraise attestation Evidence produced by a PSA device {{PSA-TOKEN}}.
+This memo defines such PSA Endorsements as a profile of the CoRIM data model {{CoRIM}}.

 # Conventions and Definitions